-Property and equipment is stated at cost or deemed cost less accumulated amortization.
+Property and equipment is stated at cost less accumulated amortization.
 Property and equipment is amortized over its estimated useful life on a straight-line basis at the following rates:

 Bobsleighs and skeletons 5 years Tools and materials 10 years

 The Organization regularly reviews its property and equipment to eliminate obsolete items.